 Riddle Posts will test your wits and sometimes your patience.
 There are several different kinds of questions, anything from riddles to math, with varying difficulty levels.
 They are scattered all over the landscape, and they all pay!

 Minigames are fun and diverting.
-You can find Word Scrambles in Fall Forest, a stone sliding game in Swampland, rock stacking in Badlands, color sorting in Snow, music games in Stone Forest, snake charming in the Desert, a matching game in the Rainforest, and several other varieties of minigame.
+You can find Word Scrambles in Fall Forest, a stone sliding game in Swampland, rock stacking in Badlands, color sorting in Snow, music games in Stone Forest, ant chasing in Savannah, a version of Sudoku on the Salt Flats, snake charming in the Desert, a matching game in the Rainforest, and several other varieties of minigame.
 They pay you when you win them.
+Note: If you really loved the Sand Castles from Horse Isle 2, there is something very similar in the Swamps.
+Look for the hemispherical boulder-looking things.

 There are other ways than this to make money.
 I’ve found that selling dyes and bolts of cloth is pretty popular, as well as rare flowers and berries.
 See if you can find something I haven’t mentioned!